How To Make A Dotplot On Google Sheets

 The first step in creating a dotplot is to prepare your data.
 Make sure your data is in a table format with each column representing a different variable and each row representing a single observation.

-For example, if you have a dataset on the heights of students in a class, your table might look like this: (See Also: How To Center Align In Google Sheets)
+For example, if you have a dataset on the heights of students in a class, your table might look like this: (See Also: How Do I Sort A Google Sheet By Date)

 Student Height (in)